ajdruff/git-get/README.md

 # git-get

-git-get is a git extension that makes it a little easier to download files stored in a remote git repository.
+`git-get` is a git extension that makes it a little easier to download files stored in a remote git repository.
 Use it when you just want the repo's files and won't be making changes to the code, or will be commiting it to a different repo and dont need to retain the repo's history.

-`git get` also allows you to pull down the repo, or just a branch's working directory, as a zip or tar file that includes all its submodules *and* respects the `export-ignore` rules that appear in .gitattributes.
+`git-get` also allows you to pull down the repo, or just a branch's working directory, as a zip or tar file that includes all its submodules *and* respects the `export-ignore` rules that appear in .gitattributes.
 This isn't possible at all with git alone.

 ## INSTALLATION